k-vyn/framer-ios-kit/README.md

 ## System components
 These are easy to implement & fully customizable native iOS components.
 The idea is that implementing native iOS components should be easy & quick, so that you can spend the time working on what makes your prototype unique.

 Every component in this module was written to feel native to Framer, so the way you create components should feel as familar as creating a new layer.
-The difference is in addition to Framer properties there's added customization parameters that'll be accepted, and any component that can accept constraints from Dynamic Layout is able to.
+The difference is that in addition to Framer properties there's added customization parameters, which will be accepted, and any component that can accept constraints from Dynamic Layout is able to.

 After creation, components will operate as native layers under the variable name you declared.
 The only difference is the sublayers of the component are accessible via dot notation, so it's easier for you to turn on event listeners etc.
 <div id='shortcuts' />